jdrodman/crowdff/docs/README.md

 - flow.png: a flow diagram of the CrowdFF’s end-to-end process
 - questionaire.png: a screen shot of the Google survey sent to users
 - yahoo_authorization.png: a screen shot of the Yahoo API authorization page that users are directed to in order to provide access to their roster data
+- yahoo_approval.png: a screen shot of a sample following page within the Yahoo authorization flow.
+Users complete the process by sending the code back to us.
 - result.pdf: contains a brief demo of the system and a compilation of the figures produced in analyzing the data
 - logo.png: our designed logo